 Almost a year ago, Google launched its much-anticipated Accelerated Mobile Pages (AMP) in order to create a better, quicker experience for mobile users.
 Over the past several months, publishers have provided mixed reviews on AMP performance.
 Google is still working out the kinks in features that will provide the best results to both users and publishers, but it can be assumed that Accelerated Mobile Pages and their mobile-first objective are here to stay, and do impact ranking factors.

+What is AMP?
 According to the Accelerated Mobile Pages Project, AMP is “an open source initiative that embodies the vision that publishers can create mobile-optimized content once and have it load instantly everywhere.”
 The AMP initiative was constructed out of the increasing problems that mobile users have experienced with the load times of web pages.

 AMP is Google’s attempt to both reduce the frequency of abandoned pages due to poor loading speed, while also keeping users on the search engine by allowing them to flip back and forth between articles while staying in Google’s browser.
 In order to make AMP performance as speedy as possible, Google stores copies of publishers' pages on its own server and then serves them back to users through its own network.
 This method allows pages to load about four times faster than regular mobile web pages.